openmc-dev/openmc/docs/source/usersguide/input.rst

   :id:
     A unique integer that can be used to identify the material.

+  :label:
+    An optional string label to identify the material in summary output files.
+This string is limited to 52 characters for formatting purposes.

+    *Default*: ""

   :density:
     An element with attributes/sub-elements called ``value`` and ``units``.
 The